carlosapgomes/otw/README.md

 Create a `config/firebaseAppConfig.js`file and set all the Firebase config options (see `config/firebaseAppConfig-example.js` for the required fields).
 The Firebase config options can be found in the project console after adding a new web app.

+Update `config/otwConfig.json` with `authDomain` and `databaseURL` from the file above.

 Download the project adminsdk service account key and save it to `config/otw-firebase-serviceaccount.json`.